 1. Pele (Brazil)

-While his achievements in the sport are beyond incredible – he only player in football history to have won the World Cup on three occasions, his trophies with Santos, his impact is beyond what he achieved on the pitch, transcending the sport of football and giving it the popularity it enjoys today.
-Pele is a global icon and the athlete of the century and also one of the best strikers in football history.
+While his achievements in the sport are beyond incredible, he only player in football history to have won the World Cup 3 times.
+His impact is beyond his on-pitch exploits, transcending the sport of football.
+He gave realism to the phrase “Joga Bonito” (Play beautifully), which exhibits a football philosophy centred around skills, flair & creativity.
+Pele is a global icon and hailed as the best athlete of the 20th century.

 Apps | Goals | Assists | Trophies Won | Notable Clubs |